SAP-samples/btp-setup-automator/docs/vscode.md

 python run.py
 ```

-## Using different use case configurations
+## Using Different Use Case Configurations

 The script will take the parameters defined in the [**parameters.json** file](../parameters.json).
 By default the [**parameters.json** file](../parameters.json) is pointing to [a use case definition that sets up and deploys a full-stack CAP application on a BTP trial account](../usecases/released/cap_app_launchpad_TRIAL.json).
 But of course you can use other use case files in the [**usecases** folder](../usecases/) or even create your own use case file, by taking the existing ones as a blueprint.